 The relevant legislation, the Public Interest Disclosure Act 1998, encourages that the disclosure should be to the worker’s employer but disclosures to certain other parties may be protected if more stringent conditions are met.
-In the case of activities regulated by the Financial Conduct Authority this could include, for example, disclosure to the Financial Conduct Authority itself.
+In the case of activities regulated by the Financial Conduct Authority (FCA) this could include, for example, disclosure to the FCA itself.

 In 2015 the Department for Business, Energy and Industrial Strategy (BEIS) published helpful guidance, with a code of practice, on how businesses should prepare for and handle whistleblowing.
 BEIS has recommended that employers should: